-presentation of the medium-term objectives necessary to be realised: promotion and sale of the company's products and services online, business development in the online environment, investments in real estate, on the stock exchange, or in other instruments that will have a decreasing price, work from home employees, hiring skilled, valuable staff who lost their jobs in the pandemic, expanding into some markets where some competitors have disappeared, launching new products or increasing the number of products required on the market during this period.
+Presentation of the medium-term objectives that must be realized, which may include the promotion and sale of the company's products and services online; business development in the online environment; investments in real estate, the stock exchange, or other instruments that will have decreasing prices; work-from-home employees; hiring skilled, valuable staff who lost their jobs in the pandemic; expanding into markets that some competitors have exited; launching new products; or increasing the number of required products on the market during this period.

-the determination of the volume and resources necessary to achieve the objectives is given by the financial possibilities of the company but also by the possibility to attract external financial resources in the nature of loans or access to non-reimbursable financing.
+Determination of the volume and resources necessary to achieve these objectives, which is based not only on the company’s financial possibilities but also on the possibility of attracting external financial resources in the form of loans or access to non-reimbursable financing.

-the establishment of actions leading to the achievement of the objectives is necessary for the implementation of this policy.
-These actions mean: creating digital platforms needed for online commerce and promotion, buying shares, employees to do work remotely, loans to provide liquidity and investment in innovation, development, submission of projects for obtaining non-reimbursable funds.
+Establishment of actions leading to the achievement of these objectives, which is necessary for the implementation of this policy.
+These actions include creating the necessary digital platforms for online commerce and promotion, buying shares, identifying employees to work remotely, receiving loans to provide liquidity, investing in innovation and development, and submitting projects to obtain non-reimbursable funds.

-prioritization of actions as follows: ensuring liquidity from own or attracted sources; online presence, to expand sales and promote business; implementation of work remotely, in shifts, staggered; hiring qualified staff, laid off during this crisis period; investment in real estate and the stock market, investment in innovation and business expansion.
+Prioritization of these actions, as follows: ensuring liquidity from the company’s or other sources; building an online presence to expand sales and promote business; implementing remote, shift, or staggered work; hiring qualified staff who were laid off during the crisis; investing in real estate and the stock market; and investing in innovation and business expansion.

-establishing those responsible for the implementation, depending on the complexity of the actions, the people in charge can be the top managers or from the other hierarchical levels.  the deadlines depend on the urgency of the implementation of the actions, on the financial, material and human possibilities of the company.
-The telework regime, for example, can be implemented with the approval of this Policy, until overcoming this crisis generated by COVID-19, and if it benefits the company, the duration of the implementation of this action can be extended.
+Identification of the parties responsible for implementation.
+Depending on the complexity of each action, the responsible parties may be top managers or individuals at other hierarchical levels.

+Establishment of deadlines according to the urgency of implementing the actions based on the company’s financial, material, and human possibilities.
+For example, a telework regime can be implemented from when this policy is approved until the COVID-19 crisis is overcome, and the duration of this action’s implementation can be extended if it benefits the company.

-the approval of the policy is necessary because without its approval by the management of the enterprise it is not possible to start the implementation.
+Approval of this policy, which is necessary because the enterprise’s management cannot begin implementing the policy without approval.

-distribution of actions to the persons responsible for the implementation of the actions.
-For example, the manager of the department in which the employee works is responsible for remote work.
+Delegation of actions to the responsible parties to enable implementation.
+For example, the manager of the department in which an employee works is responsible for that employee’s remote work.

-3. Conclusions
+4. Conclusion

 The COVID-19 pandemic has negatively affected society as a whole.
-Public and private policies are needed which, in addition to reducing the negative effects, also ensure sustainable development in the medium and long term.
-We must, we owe it to future generations, to have the courage to design a future society, after overcoming the pandemic, in which the quality of life is at an even higher level than before.
-However, it is necessary the involvement of public authorities, but also the involvement of the private sector, civil society experts, academia, research institutes, NGOs.
-We all need to change and become citizens who believe in the principles of sustainable development and who put them into practice in their daily lives.
+Public and private policies that not only reduce the pandemic’s negative effects but also ensure sustainable development in the medium and long term are necessary.
+It is critical to design a society for the future, after the pandemic is overcome, with an even better quality of life than before the pandemic.
+This process must involve not only public authorities but also the private sector, civil society experts, academics, research institutes, and non-governmental organizations.
+All members of society must believe in the principles of sustainable development and implement them in their daily lives.

-Establishing global and partial policies means providing major guidelines for the overall business of the company, and creating both “Company policy to manage the infection of employees with COVID-19 at work” and “Company policy of maintenance and growth of economic indicators: sales volume, turnover, profit, number of employees, in the context of COVID-19, is for any company its concern to provide solutions for both managing the infection of employees with COVID-19 and overcoming the economic stalemate by which more and more companies pass and why not the sustainable development of the enterprise.
+Establishing global and partial enterprise policies means providing major guidelines for a company’s overall business.
+This study has therefore created frameworks for both a company policy for managing COVID-19 infections among employees at work and a company policy for maintaining and enhancing economic indicators, such as sales volume, turnover, profit, and the number of employees, in the context of COVID-19.
+Such policies can provide solutions for managing COVID-19 infections among employees and overcoming the economic stalemates that are increasingly impacting companies to ensure sustainable development.